lucky-sideburn/kubeinvaders/README.md

 |     q           | Hide help for special keys.                                                               |
 |     i           | Show pod's name.
 Move the ship towards an alien.                                          |

+### Show logs of a pod

+Move the spaceship over a white alien

 ### Environment Variables - Make the game more difficult to win!